I. Introduction

 To boost Taiwan's position as a leading IC startup cluster, the National Science and Technology Council (NSTC) organizes the IC Taiwan Grand Challenge.
 It offers local incentives such as chip tape-out, masks, and IP services, collaborates with leading semiconductor companies for investment, and establishes public-private venture capital funds.
 These efforts aim to attract global talent and investment, with the goal of making Taiwan a hub for innovative chip technologies.

-In 2024, the IC Taiwan Grand Challenge will debut, aiming to discover promising teams early and connect them with Taiwan.
-It will spotlight global startups and academic groups focusing on IC design innovations and Chip-based innovative applications.
+In 2024, the IC Taiwan Grand Challenge debuted, aiming to discover promising teams early and connect them with Taiwan.
+It spotlights global startups and academic groups focusing on IC design innovations and Chip-based innovative applications.
 Top selections will be invited to establish bases in Taiwan, linking them with funding to advance chip innovations, leveraging the world's most comprehensive semiconductor industry ecosystem to support creative endeavors.

 The Taiwan government hopes to integrate local IC design, manufacturing, packaging, testing, and product processes through this award.
 It seeks to attract global talent to Taiwan, driving business opportunities and fostering industry development.